 STRUCTURE AND PHYSIOLOGY OF THE AV NODE

 The AV conduction axis is structurally complex, involving the atria and ventricles as well as the AV node.
 Unlike the SA node, the AV node is a subendocardial structure originating in the transitional zone, which is composed of aggregates of cells in the posterior-inferior right atrium.
 Superior, medial, and posterior transitional atrionodal bundles converge on the compact AV node.
 The compact AV node (~1 × 3 × 5 mm) is situated at the apex of the triangle of Koch, which is defined by the coronary sinus ostium posteriorly, the septal tricuspid valve annulus anteriorly, and the tendon of Todaro superiorly.
 The compact AV node continues as the penetrating AV bundle where it immediately traverses the central fibrous body and is in close proximity to the aortic, mitral, and tricuspid valve annuli; thus, it is subject to injury in the setting of valvular heart disease or its surgical treatment.
 The penetrating AV bundle continues through the annulus fibrosis and emerges along the ventricular septum adjacent to the membranous septum as the bundle of His.
-The right bundle branch (RBB) emerges from the distal AV bundle in ...
+The right bundle branch (RBB) emerges from the distal AV ...